lorenz-f/local-time-app/README.md

 # Local Time App

-A dashboard-like app displaying the user's time in a pleasantly-colored gradient.

-Quotes are fetched on refresh and on command from an API, and can be toggled in position and display - additionally, the user's date is rendered.
+A calmly-colored dashboard returning the user's local time and an on-screen quote - numerous opportunities for user interaction exist.

 ## Installation and Setup

-This project was launched with Next.js and TailwindCSS.
+Launched with Next.js and TailwindCSS.
 [View the official setup docs on the TailwindCSS website.](https://tailwindcss.com/docs/guides/nextjs)

 ## API used

-This project makes calls to the [Quotable API](https://www.datamuse.com/api/).
+Makes calls to the [Quotable API](https://www.datamuse.com/api/).
 No key is required.

 ## Technologies used

-The following technologies and topics are covered:
+The following are covered:

 [Node.js](https://nodejs.org/en/)
 [Next.js](https://nextjs.org/)